1

 Specification:

-Challenge (optional): After passing the tests, add a third user to the users array in App.
+Bonus round 1: After passing the tests, add a third user to the users array in App.
 Does your component hierarchy display the new card without any changes to Avatar, StatBadge, or ProfileCard?
 If yes, your composition is working — the same components render any number of users.

 Starter files